rubyworks/bezel/README.md

 1. Any reference to core/standard libraries must be referenced via '::' prefix (eg. ::Enumerable).

 2. Core extensions are not version isolated.
-So avoid them when possible, or depend on highly stable standardized bases such as Ruby Facets and ActiveSupport.
+So when possible, avoid them or depend on highly stable standardized bases such as Ruby Facets and ActiveSupport.

 3. Since Bezel is a completely different alternative to Ruby's normal load system, your program will require Bezel be installed by your users.
+No big deal.
+In other words, list it into your projects dependencies.

-4. Within Bezel dependent libraries #import must be used instead of #require or #load in order to keep the code within the current module.
+4. Within Bezel dependent libraries #import must be used to load internal library scripts instead of #require or #load, in order to keep the code within the annonymous module.

-Despite the minor limitations and necessary practices required for its use, Bezel is highly advantageous to the developers and end-users alike in that it puts an end to the dreaded Dependency Hell.
+Despite these necessary practices for its use, Bezel is highly advantageous to the developers and end-users alike in that it puts an end to the dreaded
+<i>Dependency Hell</i>.

 ## COPYRIGHT